kamomil/dafna-madrase/README.md

 +DEFAULT_EMAIL_LOGO_URL = "https://madrasafree.com/wp-content/uploads/2022/02/logo.png"

 ```
-it adds two new files that the `patches` directory.
+it adds two new files in the `patches` directory.
 The files are: `mfe-lms-common-settings`, and `openedx-common-settings`

 yada yada yada.
 After running `tutor local restart all` and reloading the link